amiralles/scriptishtools/README.md

 The answer, as almost everything else in tech, is "it depends!" ;) but where would you start?

-I don't know about you, but what I would normally do is try to find entry points to the system or the api that I'll be working on, and from there try figure out some execution paths and try to understand what the system actually does.
-If the system 've a tests project, I'd check that, too.
-While this approach is fine (and sometimes, it works too), can you be sure that you are looking at the meaningfull execution paths, the most important ones? or the rigth set of thests? can you spot with just looking at the code where the bread and butter of this particular system really is?
+I don't know about you, but what I would normally do is to try to find entry points to the system or the API that I'll be working on, and try to find from there some execution paths that allows me to understand what the system actually does.
+If the system has a tests project, I'd check that, too.

+While this approach is fine (and sometimes, it works too), can you be sure that you are looking at meaningfull execution paths, the most important ones? or the rigth set of tests? can you spot by just looking at the code where the bread and butter of the system really is?

-If you are not familiar with the code base, you may connot tell for sure if you are looking at the right parts.
-In this kind of situations is where you can use a tool like **gitmine** and try to find *pain points* instead of entry points.
+If you are not familiar with the code base, chances are that you connot tell for sure if you are looking at the right parts of the system.
+In this kind of situations is where you can use a tool like **gitmine** to try to find *pain points* instead of entry points.

 When I say "pain points", I mean code that changes often and also tends to change a lot.
-In general, this means that either, there is a whole lot of stuff going on in there, or is a really fragile part of the system, or what ever. *It's something that worth to take a look at* beacuse there is a lot of action in there.
+In general, this means that either, there is a whole lot of stuff going on in there, or is a really fragile part of the system, or what ever, *it's something that worth to take a look at* beacuse there is a lot of action in there.

 By using **gitmine** you will be able to tell which files changes